Skip to main content

 Control or eliminate vampire power

 • Only connect devices to chargers while they are charging.
-Many devices have a light or indicator that indicates when batteries are fully charged.
+Many devices have a light or indicator that shows when batteries are fully charged.
 For example, a red light may change to green;

 • Do not leave chargers plugged into an outlet when a device is fully charged;